• Skip to primary navigation

 More molasses recipes

-Molasses, chocolate, and spice make Chocolate Chip Molasses Cookies chewy cookies full of fall flavors that are hard to resist.
+Molasses, chocolate, and spice make Chocolate Chip Molasses Cookies chewy cookies full of the flavors of fall.

 Gingerbread Pirate Cookies are the cutest crew of pirates you will ever see.
 This tasty cookie will delight children along with the book that inspired them.